 How Does Hospice Work?

 Hospice is a philosophy of care.
 It treats the person rather than the disease and focuses on quality of life.
-It surrounds the patient and family with a team consisting of professionals who not only address physical distress, but emotional and spiritual issues as well.
-Crossroads Hospice care services are patient-centered because the needs of the patient and family drive the activities of the hospice team.
+It surrounds the patient and family with a hospice care team consisting of professionals who not only address physical distress, but emotional and spiritual issues as well.
+Crossroads Hospice & Palliative Care services are patient-centered because the needs of the patient and family drive the activities of the hospice team.

-Have questions about hospice?
+Have questions about hospice or interested in receiving more hospice information for families?
 See our frequently asked questions to learn more.

 Roles and responsibilities of a hospice care team.

 The healthcare professionals of the hospice care team work together to ensure that the patients’ needs are satisfied.
 Read more to learn about the responsibilities of each member of the hospice care services team:

 Physician: The physician is responsible for identifying a patient’s need for end-of-life care, and making a referral.
 The physician is also responsible for providing hospice information for families and patients, including how hospice works.
 They are encouraged to remain involved as a member of the patient care team, and to actively participate in the hospice plan of care.

 Hospice Medical Director: The hospice medical director provides an oversight of patient care and support to the hospice care team.
 The hospice medical director attends a team conference to discuss the plan of care by assisting in establishing goals, and participating in decisions regarding patient care.